 The Office of the Chief supports:

 - Interactions with publishers and editors of biomedical journals and assisting the Literature Selection Technical Review Committee (LSTRC) in their review of journals for inclusion in MEDLINE.
 A list of committee members is available.
 A list of titles recently selected is also available.

 The Division is composed of two Sections:

 - Index Section - creates and maintains the MEDLINE database containing citations to current articles from over 5,200 of the world's biomedical journals; coordinates the data review, indexing, and commentary content; and conducts research leading to more efficient forms of indexing and metadata application.

-- MEDLARS Management Section (MMS) - responsible for coordinating the overall development and management activities for terminology products such as the Unified Medical Language Service (UMLS), the Value Set Authority Center (VSAC), SNOMED CT and the Common Data Element Repository (https://cde.nlm.nih.gov/); creates and maintains the Medical Subject Headings (MeSH) vocabulary and associated MeSH tools; provides serials support for MEDLINE, PMC, Genbank and Author Manuscript titles; and supports NLM Chemical and Toxicological systems and services, such as ChemIDplus and PubChem.
+- MEDLARS Management Section (MMS) - responsible for coordinating the overall development and management activities for terminology products such as the Unified Medical Language Service (UMLS), the Value Set Authority Center (VSAC), SNOMED CT, RxNorm, and the Common Data Element Repository; creates and maintains the Medical Subject Headings (MeSH) vocabulary and associated MeSH tools; provides serials support for MEDLINE, PMC, Genbank and Author Manuscript titles; and provides NLM Chemical and Drug Information products, such as DailyMed and ChemIDPlus.

 Selected BSD Resources: